AliAsgharKagzi/Pellet-Extruder/README.md

 > *[Pellet extruder integration into Volterra]*

 ### 1.2 Description
-> *Install a pellet extruder into Volterra 3D printer by integrating the electronics as well as mounting it on the X-axis.*
+> *Install a pellet extruder into Volterra 3D printer by integrating the electronics as well as optimizing mechatronics.*

 ### 1.3 Goals & Objectives
 - *List the high-level objectives and expected outcomes.*